ryanstrug/Irony/README.md

 One of the biggest selling points of the Python programming language is its legibility, so I figured what better way to demonstrate my Python ability on GitHub than to implement Flesch's readability algorithm.

 ## The result
-This isn't done until it supports UTF-32.
-It very likely does not.
+This isn't done until it supports every possible glyph in the unicode spectrum and it very likely does not.
 While I would like to, the amount of effort required for that deserves to be spent on a more practical endeavour.

 ## How to use
 The script suppports both Python 2.7 and Python 3.3 and requires no external dependencies outside the base languages.